 Where is the IELTS Indicator being offered?

 The test is available for a limited time in certain locations where IELTS testing is currently limited or suspended due to COVID-19.
 It is not available in mainland China.
 Country availability will continue to be updated in the coming weeks.

 IELTS Indicator is currently available in the following countries/territories:

-Afghanistan, Albania, Algeria, Angola, Argentina, Armenia, Belgium, Bosnia and Herzegovina, Brazil, Cameroon, Chile, Colombia, Ethiopia, France, Ghana, India, Iraq, Israel, Kenya, Kosovo, Lesotho, Malawi, Maldives, Mauritania, Mexico, Montenegro, Morocco, Mozambique, Namibia, Nepal, North Macedonia, Paraguay, Pakistan, Peru, Philippines, Romania, South Africa, Swaziland, Tajikistan, Tanzania, Trinidad and Tobago, Uganda, Ukraine, United Kingdom, United States of America, Uzbekistan, Venezuela, Zambia
+Afghanistan, Albania, Algeria, Angola, Argentina, Armenia, Belgium, Bosnia and Herzegovina, Cameroon, Chile, Colombia, Congo (Democratic Republic of the), Ethiopia, France, Ghana, India, Iraq, Israel, Kenya, Kosovo, Lesotho, Madagascar, Malawi, Maldives, Mauritania, Mexico, Montenegro, Morocco, Mozambique, Namibia, Nepal, North Macedonia, Liberia, Paraguay, Pakistan, Peru, Philippines, Romania, Somalia, South Africa, Swaziland, Tajikistan, Tanzania, Trinidad and Tobago, Uganda, Ukraine, United Kingdom, United States of America, Uzbekistan, Venezuela, Zambia

 How is this test delivered?